Amsterdam in December: 11 Things to Do + Travel Tips!

 31 Magical Christmas Markets in Europe

-Don’t expect to see a lot of blue skies or sunshine during a December trip to Amsterdam!
+Don’t expect to see a lot of blue skies or sunshine during a December trip to Amsterdam, either!

-All of that being said, visiting Amsterdam in December definitely has enough rewards to be worth the cold and dark–but you’ll need to pack well (more on that below).
+All of that being said, visiting Amsterdam in December definitely comes with enough rewards to be worth the cold and dark–but you’ll need to pack well (more on that below).

 11 Fun Things to Do in Amsterdam in December